wp-plugins/wptouch/readme.txt

 = New In Version 1.9 (beta 5): =

-* Fixed another issue where core.js wouldn't load properly
+* Fixed another issue where core.js wouldn't load properly (core-functions.php)
-* Dropped support for WordPress 2.3, lowest WordPress version supported: 2.5
+* Dropped support for WordPress 2.3, lowest known WordPress version supported: 2.5
+* Fix for custom page icons not showing up on pages
+* Removed unused images
+* Removed some default icons
+* Added link to online icon generator in admin

 = Version 1.9 (beta 4 - may 14th, 2009): =